 99% of learning happens when one adjusts their actions according to feedback.
 When this airway is blocked, situation can hardly ever improve.
 And the biggest reason for evading and resisting investigating and learning from errors, is a tendency to take it personally.

 Health care system is a pretty good example.

 There’s a certain chance of error in surgeries, just like any other professions.
-However, since our culture believes that “surgeons are not supposed to make mistakes”, when they do, their own personal reputation on the line.
-Doctors are not intentionally inventing reasons for an accident to pull the wool over the eyes of their patients, yet, a series of euphemisms are generally deployed to explain them away –“technical error,” “complication,” “unanticipated outcome”–each of which contains an element of truth, but none of which provides the whole truth.
+However, since our culture believes that “surgeons are not supposed to make mistakes”, when they do, their own personal reputation is on the line.
+Doctors are not enter intentionally inventing reasons for an accident to pull the wool over the eyes of their patients, yet, a series of euphemisms are generally deployed to explain them away –“technical error,” “complication,” “unanticipated outcome”–each of which contains an element of truth, but none of which provides the whole truth.
 As a result, rarely is an error closely examined, nor are corrections of similar mistakes likely to happen.

 Aviation, on the other hand, is a drastic contrast.